apple/darwin-xnu/README.md

  * $ make REMOTEBUILD=user@remotehost # perform build on remote host
  * $ make BUILD_JSON_COMPILATION_DATABASE=1 # Build Clang JSON Compilation Database

+The XNU build system can optionally output color-formatted build output.
+To enable this, you can either set the `XNU_LOGCOLORS` environment variable to `y`, or you can pass `LOGCOLORS=y` to the make command.

 Debug information formats